shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 ## Entire Herd Package

-Updated February 22, 2016 - The 6 goats remaining without a deposit or sold may be purchased together for $1600.00 or see the groups of 3 below or inquire about sales of 1 or 2 together.
+February 25, 2016 - As of right now all goats are sold, Deposit Pending, or Deposit Received.
+Except for sold goats I'll accept backup offers just in case those sales fall through.

 Deposit Pending means that I have sent an agreement to prospective buyers who have indicated they will purchase, however, no deposit or signed agreement has been received by me.
 I'll take backup sales in case those buyers back out or if they delay too long.
 Deposit Received means I have received a deposit but the sale has not been completed.
 It is possible, however unlikely, that the sale